KKodiac/TextWikiCrawler/README.md

 mutable amount of times by jumping into the first `href` link it finds in the `p` tag of wikipedia web page.

+## NLTK Addons
+We use nltk database in order to classify each word with its part of speech.
+You would need to manually download 'punkt' 'universal_tagset' 'averaged_perceptron_tagger' with
+`python3 -m nltk.download(`addons-here`)`

 ## Data format

 Word data that is returned in a `cvs` formatted file has three